dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-create-an-unbound-windows-forms-datagridview-control.md

 ---
-title: Create an Unbound DataGridView Control ms.date: "03/30/2017"
+title: How to Create an Unbound Widows Forms DataGridView Control ms.date: "03/30/2017"
 dev_langs:
   - "csharp"